UniversalDependencies/docs/_ga/pos-index.md

 ## NOUN

-The NOUN tag is used for

-* common nouns
-* proper nouns
-* verbal nouns
+Further documentation available here: [NOUN]()

+The NOUN tag is used for both common nouns and verbal nouns.
+Verbal nouns are frequently used as they form both infinitive phrases _Ba mhaith liom leadóig a imirt_ "I'd like to play tennis" and progressive aspectual phrases _tá mé ag imirt leadóig_ "I am playing tennis".